davidruvolo51/rdConvert/README.md

 - Improve formatting of Rd content (specifically markdown tables)
 - Improve directory and file validation
 - Investigate / integrate markdown formatters (from NPM?)
-- Customize the destination structure: by default, files are rendered into `rd_file_name/index.md`.
-For example, if you have a `Rd` file named `my_function.Rd`, the output path would be `my_function/index.md`.
-(I decided to align the output folder structure with Gatsby blog project.
-Perhaps this could be modified post `$set_entries`.)
+- Customize the destination structure

 Depending on your preferred text editor / IDE, a markdown formatter could be helpful for further file optimizations.